Section 2.4.3 Wireless Technologies Lab – DIY Directional Antennas Project 2024: Build Phase and Testing

 Assignment:

-1. Begin reading the 1.2.2 – Network Types.pptx presentation.
-This lesson will introduce you the different types of networks and their characteristics.
+1. Begin reading the 2.4.3 – Wireless Technologies.pptx presentation.
+This lesson will introduce you to what an SSID on a network is, and its available settings.

 Objective: